Lowland Brittle Fern (Southern Fragile Fern)

 Description

 Lowland brittle fern, or southern fragile fern, belongs to a fern genus that is confusing even for botanists.
-But most of us can identify it rather quickly by its general shape, its springtime appearance, and its preference for soil (not rock ledge) habitats.
-It is a relatively small, delicate, light green fern with leaves that are 1–2 times pinnately (feather) compound.
-In general outline, the leaves are lance- to ellipse-shaped, with the widest part at or near the middle.
-The leaves emerge as a cluster from a point ½–2 inches behind the tip of the rhizome (hence the scientific name protrusa, for the protruding rootstock; in related ferns, the leaves are clustered at the tip of the rhizome).
+But most of us can identify this common fern rather quickly by its general shape, its springtime appearance, and its preference for soil (not rock ledge) habitats.

 Spores are produced in circular clusters scattered on the underside of the leaves.
 Before they mature, the spores are covered by a hoodlike, delicate, inflated structure (indusium) that attaches to the leaf on one side of the circle.
 These bladderlike, covering indusia give bladder ferns the name, but they usually wither and disappear by the time the spores are mature.
-Spores mature in this species April–July.

 Similar species: There are 3 additional Cystopteris species in Missouri.
 They all appear later in the season, and they all prefer rock-ledge (not soil) habitats.

-• Bulblet fern, or bladder fern (C. bulbifera), has leaves that are triangular in outline (widest at the base), the stems are reddish tinged when young (turning green or straw-colored at maturity), and lobed, green bulblets often appear along the leaf’s midvein (rachis).
+• Bulblet fern, or bladder fern (C. bulbifera), has leaves that are triangular in outline (widest at the base), the stems are reddish tinged when young (turning green or straw-colored at maturity).
+Lobed, green bulblets often appear along the leaf’s midvein (rachis).
 These bulblets, which usually develop in early summer, can fall off later and grow into new plants.
 Scattered in the Ozarks and Ozark Border.
 Occurs on moist, shaded ledges of dolomite and limestone bluffs and outcrops (less commonly on rocky slopes in moist forests).
 Spores appear June–September.

 • Tennessee bladder fern (C. tennesseensis) generally resembles bulblet fern, but it only rarely produces bulblets, and when it does, they are small, unlobed, and malformed.
 Petioles are dark brown toward the base.
 Nearly every leaf is fertile, with even the smallest leaves bearing spores.
 Scattered throughout the Ozarks and Ozark Border, and locally west and north, mostly in counties along the Missouri and Mississippi rivers.
 It is restricted to shaded rock outcrops and bluff ledges: dolomite, limestone, sandstone, chert, and granite.
 Spores are produced May–October.